frozenproof/nckh2_real_2.0/README.md

 - Integrated multiple files transfering interfaces.
 Tests ran successfully.
 - Updated and repaired broken part due to statis pathing issues.
 - Currently trying to async between file uploads and minting functions.

+## Progress by completion : ##

+Yes:

+- Upload multiple files to the server.
+- Pinning multiple files to IPFS.

+Not yet:

+- Automatic minting multiple files.
+- The final goal: A server-client structure with minting fungible/NFT that is ready for production.

 ## Side by side projects ##